-- 130. The scope of our audit was detailed in our External Audit Plan (covering both SPT and SCTS), which was presented to the Audit and Standards Committee in February 2018.
+- External Audit Plan (covering both SPT and SCTS), which was presented to the Audit and Standards Committee in February 2018.
 The plan explained that we follow a risk-based approach to audit planning that reflects our overall assessment of the relevant risks that apply to SCTS.
 This ensures that our audit focuses on the areas of highest risk.
 Planning is a continuous process and our audit plan is subject to review during the course of the audit to take account of developments that arise. - 131.
 At the planning stage we identified the significant risks that had the greatest effect on our audit.
-Audit procedures were then designed to mitigate these risks. - 132.
-Our standard audit approach is based on performing a review of the key financial systems in place, substantive tests and detailed analytical procedures.
+Audit procedures were then designed to mitigate these risks. - Our standard audit approach is based on performing a review of the key financial systems in place, substantive tests and detailed analytical procedures.
 Tailored audit procedures, including those designed to address significant risks, were completed by the audit fieldwork team and the results were reviewed by the audit manager and audit partner.
 In performing our work, we have applied the concept of materiality, which is explained earlier in this report.